 Homework problems will be assigned nearly each lecture period, and are handed in on the announced due date (typically the next class period) at the beginning of class.
 We will have about 5-10 minutes reserved for homework questions each class.
 You are encouraged to work collaboratively on your homework but be sure to NOT COPY and check answers to ODD numbered problems in the back of the textbook.
+Homework assignments are worth 5 points each and Activities will have varying point values.
 Please see "Homework Guidelines" for further details about HW expectations.